 One particular idealization we will often make is to model finite objects as particles.
 The term "particle" does not mean small in this usage: it means that we can neglect the internal structure of the object.
 So a car, a human, and the ever-popular nondescript block can all be regarded as particles.
 The particle idealization is actually very realistic for certain, but not all, purposes.
-The justification for the realism of the particle idealization is the use of the concept of center of mass.
-The center of mass concept is dealt with in the lectures NEWTONIAN PHYSICS I and SYSTEMS OF PARTICLES AND MOMENTUM.
+The justification for the realism of the particle idealization is the use of the concept of center of mass: this turns up in the lecture SYSTEMS OF PARTICLES AND MOMENTUM.

-4. QUANTITIES AND UNITS
+5. QUANTITIES AND UNITS

-Much of physics is in the relationships between PHYSICAL QUANTITIES.
+Much of physics is in the relationships between between physical quantities.
 The relationships may be physical laws or formulae derived from physical laws.